Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/FMod.md

 ## See also

-- `Remainder` — computes the IEEE `remainder` (rounds quotient to nearest integer) and returns possibly different signed results for tie cases.
+- `Remainder` ï¿½ computes the IEEE `remainder` (rounds quotient to nearest integer) and returns possibly different signed results for tie cases.
-- `Mod` — an alias for `FMod` in this library.
+- `Mod` ï¿½ an alias for `FMod` in this library.

 ---